Is a Homeowner Liable for Contractor Injuries?

 Affordable Real Estate Lawyers, Anywhere You Are

-Access lawyers for less in the Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
+Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.

 Find a real estate lawyer near you.